 It is the responsibility of the TES to make initial contact with the assigned TS.
 Their contact details will be provided by the WIL Office and contact must be made one week prior to the start of placement.
-Please check with your TS before using SMS messaging as a contact method.
-Please note that some placement units will be supported by the Placement Support Team.
+Please check with your TS before using SMS messaging as your primary contact method.

-Arrangements for Tertiary Supervisor visit the placement site
+Arrangements for Tertiary Supervisor visit the prior-to-school/school

-It is your responsibility to negotiate an appropriate time with both your TS and your ST. Please take care to ensure your TS's visit does not coincide with any other setting or school events such as excursions or special events.
-Units supervised by the Placement Support Team will not receive a site visit.
+It is your responsibility to negotiate an appropriate time with both your TS and your ST. Please take care to ensure your TS's visit does not coincide with any other centre or school events such as excursions or special events.